linkeddata/dokieli/README.md

 up.
-Additional features can be used with the "pay-as-you-go" design approach e.g., if authors or reviewers have a WebID and a personal storage space, their feedback can be under their full control, meanwhile allowing who it can be visible to.
+Additional features can be used with the "pay-as-you-go" design approach e.g., if authors or reviewers have a WebID and a personal storage space, their feedback can be under their full control, meanwhile allowing who it can be visible to or writeable for.
 If they don't, or the authors don't wish to enable open dialogue, that's okay too.

-It works towards a solution e.g., proposed [acid test](http://csarven.ca/enabling-accessible-knowledge#acid-test) where authors and Webizens can both publish and consume, and participate in discussions meanwhile having human and machine-friendly information all within their control.
-Keep #dokieli #LinkedResearch #ControlYourself in mind.
+It works towards a solution e.g., proposed [acid test](http://csarven.ca /enabling-accessible-knowledge#acid-test) where authors and Webizens can both publish and consume, and participate in discussions meanwhile having human and machine-friendly information all within their control.
+Keep #dokieli
+#LinkedResearch #ControlYourself in mind.

 dokieli is not perfect, but it is intended to evolve based on our collective experience.